Aggressive panhandling: United Kingdom

-Although begging is illegal, it does not carry a jail sentence under the Vagrancy Act of 1824.
+Although begging is illegal, it does not carry a jail sentence/punishment under the Vagrancy Act 1824.
 However, individual aggressive beggars may be subject to court injunction and jail.

 United States

-In 2004, the city of Orlando, Florida passed an ordinance (Orlando Municipal Code section 43.86) requiring panhandlers to obtain a permit from the municipal police department.
+In 2004, the city of Orlando, Florida, passed an ordinance (Orlando Municipal Code section 43.86) requiring panhandlers to obtain a permit from the municipal police department.
 The ordinance further makes it a crime to panhandle in the commercial core of downtown Orlando, as well as within 50 feet of any bank or automated teller machine.
 It is also considered a crime in Orlando for panhandlers to make false or untrue statements, or to disguise themselves, to solicit money, and to use money obtained for a claim of a specific purpose (e.g. food or bus fare) to be spent on anything else (e.g. cigarettes or alcoholic beverages).
 This section was repealed in 2017.

 In Baltimore, Maryland, several non-profits have been working with the "squeegee kids" to get them off the streets instead of the police having to enforce the law and have the teens arrested.